GarhomLee/LeetCode/README.md

 1491.
 Average Salary Excluding the Minimum and Maximum Salary 1492.
 The kth Factor of n
 1512.
 Number of Good Pairs
+1534.
+Count Good Triplets
+1535.
+Find the Winner of an Array Game

 ### Linked List
 138. Copy List with Random Pointer